 - Previous Best:

-As far as weight carried is concerned, some would argue that conventional logic says chuck out anything carrying over 11st given this is a stern test of stamina on testing ground (seven of the last nine runnings have taken place on soft or heavy ground) but three of the last 11 winners carried 11st 5lb+ so the classier horses can give the weight away and three other winners since 1995 carried top weight.
-More interesting is official ratings that determine what weight horses will carry as the last 18 winners were rated no higher than 148 and six of the last seven winners were rated no higher than 137.
+As far as weight carried is concerned, some would argue that conventional logic says chuck out anything carrying over 11st given this is a stern test of stamina on testing ground (nine of the last 12 runnings have taken place on soft or heavy ground) but four of the last 13 winners carried 11st 5lb+ so the classier horses can give the weight away and three other winners since 1995 carried top weight.
+More interesting is official ratings that determine what weight horses will carry as the 18 winners up until the 153-rated Blaklion were rated no higher than 148 and seven of the last ten winners were rated no higher than 137.

-I am a great advocate of supporting an experienced horse in the Grand National itself as stamina counts for so much and that is an attribute I believe to be better found in an older horse.
-Since the inception of the Becher Chase, horses aged in double figures trail 14-11 but they have been significantly lesser represented than horses aged nine or under and it was a 13-year-old in Oscar Time who was successful three years ago.
-Even a 14-year-old in the Nigel Twiston-Davies trained Hello Bud won five years ago and a 13-year-old for the same stable finished a brave second the following season.
+Since the inception of the Becher Chase, horses aged in double figures trail 17-11 but they have been significantly lesser represented than horses aged nine or under and it was a 13-year-old in Oscar Time who was successful six years ago.
+Even a 14-year-old in the Nigel Twiston-Davies trained Hello Bud won seven years ago and a 13-year-old for the same stable finished a brave second the following season.